What’s new in kidney cancer research?

 Bone marrow or blood stem cell transplant

 Blood-forming stem cells are taken from the bone marrow or from the bloodstream of either the patient or a matched donor.
-The patient is then treated with powerful chemotherapy drugs either in high doses, or with lower doses (called a “mini” stem cell transplant).
+The patient is then treated with powerful chemotherapy drugs to weaken their immune system.
 After treatment, the stem cells are given back to the patient as a blood transfusion.
-The transplanted stem cells return to the bone marrow and over time begin to make new blood cells.
+The transplanted stem cells return to the bone marrow and over time begin to make new immune cells.